-- 1 lb ground hot Italian sausage (mild will work if you're scared of the heat).
+- 1 lb ground hot Italian sausage casings removed

 - 1 cup heavy whipping cream.

-- Add the cooked hot Italian sausage to the pot.
-Let boil for ten minutes.
-Then at the kale, simmer for another ten minutes.
+- Add the cooked hot Italian sausage to the pot and let it boil for ten minutes.
+Then add the kale and simmer for another ten minutes.
 Make sure you don't add the stems to the soup.
-Personally, I don't like the texture and I find the taste is bitter. *Updated February 12, 2014: I have found the kale to still be a little too crunchy so I simmer for twenty minutes*.
+Personally, I don't like the texture and I find the taste is bitter. *Updated February 12, 2014: I have found the kale to still be a little too crunchy so I simmer for twenty minutes*

 - Bring the simmer down to a lower heat and add your cream and red pepper flakes.
-Heat through, I usually let it go from another ten or so minutes.
+Heat through, about 10 more minutes

 21 Day Fix Container CountsThe full recipe has: 6 green, 8 red, 4 yellow, 4 blue.
 Per 1 cup serving: 2/3 green, 3/4 red, 1/3 yellow, 1/3 blue.
 Cream isn’t technically 21 Day Fix approved, but if it’s something you love and want to have every so often, I don’t believe in deprivation.
 I believe in living your life so I made it fit for this recipe.